Search result preview

 Choose fallbacks when maxresdefault is missing.

-Preview thumbnail readability in creator contexts.
+Preview thumbnail readability in desktop and mobile-style cards.

-Reserve search-result style title and thumbnail previews.
+Mock up a search-result style title and thumbnail preview.

-Prepare local 16:9 image cropping for thumbnails.
+Preview local 16:9 image cropping for thumbnails.

-Plan mobile readability and duration-overlay checks.
+Review mobile readability and duration-overlay spacing.

-Reserve AI-assisted readability review with clear safety boundaries.
+Run local heuristic readability review with clear safety boundaries.

-Plan title and thumbnail alignment checks.
+Check title and thumbnail promise alignment.

 Direct answer